nattaylor/boston-zoning/README.md

  - ~New property: Link to minutes~ we should construct this from the hearing date
  - ~CRON to check for updates~
  - ~Feature: Finish lookup-variances.json~
+ - ~Bug: check for deferral in the discussion~

 Web UI
 - Deeplink to parcel viewer